qwangmsk/Melanoma-Detect/README.md

 # Melanoma-Detect

 ## Data Sources
-This project uses two popular datasets, ISIC Archive (https://api.isic-archive.com/images/) and HAM10K dataset (https://www.kaggle.com/datasets/kmader/skin-cancer-mnist-ham10000), to assess GPT-5's performance in melanoma diagnosis.
+This project uses two popular datasets, the International Skin Imaging Collaboration (ISIC) Archive (https://api.isic-archive.com/images/) and HAM10K dataset (https://www.kaggle.com/datasets/kmader/skin-cancer-mnist-ham10000), to assess GPT-5's performance in melanoma detection.

 (1) A previous study by Shifai et al. randomly selected 50 melanomas and 50 benign nevi from ISIC to benchmark GPT-4V (PMID: 38244612, DOI: 10.1016/j.jaad.2023.12.062).
 To make our assessment comparable with theirs, we obtained the ISIC image identifiers from the paper, with which we retrieved these 100 dermoscopic images from ISIC, along with the corresponding metadata, using our Python script download_images.py.
 The ISIC IDs of these images can be found in the supplementary file of this paper: